 My name is Vincenzo Chianese, I am an Italian Software developer currently working for Stoplight as a full stack developer.
+I’m currently leading the development of Prism

 In my working hours I spend time trying solving problems using the appropriate technologies based on the projects’ requirements (failing every single time).
 During my spare time, I try to develop open source software, writing articles on topics I’m interested in, working out and partying hard.